-From beautiful intricate designs, to high purity levels made with 24k gold (which is .999 fine) or 22k gold (which is .916 fine).
-The price many eastern nations pay for their high purity gold jewerly is not much more than 10% over the gold spot price.
-This includes all design, fabrication, inventory, marketing, and presentation costs associated.
+From beautiful intricate designs in gold jewelry.
+To high purity levels made with 24k gold (which is .999 fine) or 22k gold (which is .916 fine).
+The price many eastern nations pay for their high purity gold jewelry is not much more than 10% over the gold spot price.
+This price includes all design, fabrication, inventory, marketing, and presentation costs associated.

-This is certainly not the case in the west in terms of gold jewerly buying.
-Western gold jewerly is often less pure (18k or 75%, 14k or 58.3%) and exorbitantly more expensive than in the east.
+This price is certainly not the case in the west in terms of gold jewelry buying.
+Western gold jewelry is often less pure (18k or 75%, 14k or 58.3%) and exorbitantly more expensive than in the east.

 What is physical Gold Bullion?

 Common sense would presume that gold bullion is by definition, physical.
 Of course, this is indeed the case.
 When we refer to gold bullion, we are talking about the real thing.

-Yet in our highly financialized world there are many more synthetic financial derivative price bets in existence, than there are real physical ounces of gold bullion above ground.
+In our highly financialized world, there are many more synthetic financial derivative price bets in existence than there are real physical ounces of gold bullion above ground.

-Physical gold bullion is highly liquid meaning it is easy to sell quickly in virtually in country in the world.
-Yet physical gold bullion thinly traded meaning there is not a lot of available physical gold bullion to purchase at current prices as most investors will not sell gold bullion allocations unless much higher prices come about.
+Physical gold bullion is highly liquid meaning it is easy to sell quickly in virtually in the country in the world.
+Physical gold bullion thinly traded definition there is not a lot of available physical gold bullion to purchase at current prices as most investors will not sell gold bullion allocations unless much higher prices come about.

 When you see or hear the explicit term ‘physical gold bullion’ the writer or speaker is likely making a conscious decision to differentiate actual physical gold bullion vs. other financial derivatives.

-Derivatives are often used to trade gold spot price action.
-These derivative proxies for gold include futures contracts on fractionally reserved commodities exchanges, or in ETFs like GLD or IAU, or within other paper gold machinations which far out-trade the less than likely 3 billion ounces of gold bullion above ground in existence today (and even the more than likely 3 billion ounces of gold mixed within above ground gold jewelry today).
+Derivatives get often used for trading gold spot price action.
+These derivative proxies for gold include futures contracts on fractionally reserved commodities exchanges, or in ETFs like GLD or IAU, or within other paper gold machinations which far out-trade the less than likely 3 billion ounces of gold bullion above ground in existence today (and even the more than reasonable 3 billion ounces of gold mixed within above-ground gold jewelry today).